 5.1 The Allerdale Local Plan (Part 1) - Core Strategy and General Development Management Polices was adopted in 2014.
-It replaces most of the policies in their 1999 Local Plan, and now forms a key element of the development plan for the area of Allerdale, outside the Lake District National Park, setting out the strategic and development management policies that will guide development up The MWLP includes policies that will work alongside policies in to 2029.
-Allerdale's Local Plan, including those on sustainable development, protection of environmental assets and amenity impacts; and those that make provision for the waste management facilities and supplies of minerals that will be needed.
+It replaces most of the policies in their 1999 Local Plan, and now forms a key element of the development plan for the area of Allerdale, outside the Lake District National Park, setting out the strategic and development management policies that will guide development up to 2029.
+The MWLP includes policies that will work alongside policies in Allerdale's Local Plan, including those on sustainable development, protection of environmental assets and amenity impacts; and those that make provision for the waste management facilities and supplies of minerals that will be needed.
 The scale of development set out by Allerdale is relatively modest, around 300 houses/year and 3ha of employment land/year.
-A consultation on the Allerdale Local Plan (Part 2) - Site Allocations Issues and Options Discussion Paper closed in September 2014 and work is continuing on their Preferred Options was held January to March 2017stage.
+A consultation on the Allerdale Local Plan (Part 2) - Site Allocations Preferred Options was held January to March 2017.